roboskel/hpr/README.md

 #III)merge_train.py:

+This is an old file.
+Use recognition_procedure instead.
 Merge_train uses all the annotations from a folder, to create a classifier based on all of those annotations.